Nathan Healy

 To qualify for this credit, you must be an individual taxpayer who installs a solar energy device at your primary or secondary residence located in Arizona.
 The credit is nonrefundable, which means it can reduce your Arizona state tax liability to zero, but any unused credit amount cannot be refunded to you as cash.
 You’ll need to file Form 310 with your Arizona state tax return to claim this benefit.

 Arizona’s Property Tax Exemption for renewable energy equipment allows homeowners to exclude the added value of their solar panel system from their property tax assessment.
 This means that while your solar installation may increase your home’s overall value, you won’t pay additional property taxes on that increased value.
-The exemption applies to the full value of qualifying renewable energy equipment, including solar panels, inverters, and related components.
+The exemption applies to solar panels, inverters, batteries, and other qualifying renewable energy equipment installed on residential properties.

 Arizona’s Solar and Wind Sales Tax Exemption removes state sales tax from the purchase and installation of solar and wind energy systems for your home.
-This means you won’t pay the standard Arizona sales tax rate on the equipment itself or the contractor’s installation services, providing immediate savings at the time of purchase.
+This means you won’t pay the standard Arizona sales tax (which varies by location but is typically around 5-10%) on your solar panels, inverters, batteries, and other system components, as well as the contractor’s installation services.

 Ready to start saving with solar?